buildingSMART/OpenCDE-API/README.md

 # OpenCDE API standards

 The openCDE initiative is a portfolio of API standards.

-The foundation API can be found here: https://github.com/buildingSMART/foundation-API Omn top of the Foundation API there are feature based additions:
+The foundation API can be found here: https://github.com/buildingSMART/foundation-API

+On top of the Foundation API there are feature based additions:
 - BIM Collaboration Format (BCF) API: https://github.com/buildingSMART/bcf-API
 - Documents API: https://github.com/buildingSMART/documents-API
 - Dictionary API (also implemented by the buildingSMART Data Dictionary): https://app.swaggerhub.com/apis/buildingSMART/Dictionaries/v1